-Parents should contact the school as soon as possible to discuss any admission to an older year group or in-year admission to a younger year group.
+Parents should contact the school as soon as possible to discuss any admission outside a child's normal age group.

 For normal round admission to a younger year group, parents are encouraged to apply for admission to the normal year group and to request agreement that a place would be made available in the younger year group, vacancies permitting.
-This enables school admission authorities to reach a decision on year group before the National Offer Day.
+This enables admission authorities to reach a decision on year group before the National Offer Day.

 Parents are encouraged to explain why they are requesting admission out of the normal year group and to provide as much supporting evidence as they wish to.
-The school's admission authority will decide, based on the circumstances of the case, and in the best interests of the child concerned, considering:
+The admission authority will decide, based on the circumstances of the case, and in the best interests of the child concerned, considering:

-- the parent's views; - the views of the school's headteacher; - information about the child's academic, social, and emotional development submitted by the parent; - information about the child's medical history and the views of a relevant medical professional submitted by the parent; - whether the child has previously been educated out of their normal age group; - guidance from the Department for Education on the admission of summer-born children to Reception; - whether the child may have fallen into a lower age group if it were not for being born prematurely.
+- the headteacher's views - the parent's views, - any information about the child's academic, social, and emotional development submitted by the parent or otherwise known. - information about the child's medical history and the views of a relevant medical professional submitted by the parent or otherwise known, - whether the child has previously been educated out of their normal age group, - guidance from the Department for Education on the admission of summer-born children to Reception, - whether the child may have fallen into a lower age group if it were not for being born prematurely.